Michael4343/Palm-tree-counting/README.md

 - Special thanks to the TensorFlow team for their amazing machine learning framework.
 - The Flask community for the robust web server framework.
+- Zindi for hosting great challenges we can play with
+- GPT Pilot for an amazing full stack engineer agent.